 The Conair ThermaCell Compact Curling Iron is a butane cartridge-powered curler that works best for small curls and shorter styles.
 It comes with one included Thermacell cartridge, which comes off the base for storage in the case.

 It’s the ultimate portable hair styler since it’s compact, lightweight and doesn’t have any cables whatsoever.
 The nice thing about it is that you don’t need to charge it – it’s ready for use as long as there’s enough butane in the fuel cell.

-The metal barrel is about 3” long, so again, you won’t have as much length to wrap your hair as you would on a standard curling iron.
+The metal barrel is about 3” long (and ⅝” in diameter), so you won’t have as much length to wrap your hair as you would on a standard curling iron.
 To turn on – just press the ON button, which should result in a hissing sound.
 Then slide the black bar under the clamp handle up towards the barrel, at which point you should hear a click if done properly.

 Like a lighter, it might take a couple attempts to get it to ignite.
 It’s ready when the red light at the tip goes on.

 You can travel anywhere with it – even on board a plane if packed per TSA regulations.